Ryan Tannehill: 2010

-2011 season
+2011

 In 2011, Tannehill started all 13 games (including the bowl game) at quarterback for the Aggies and was the team captain.
 He threw for 3,744 yards and 29 touchdowns with 15 interceptions.
 He completed 61.6% of his passes posting a quarterback rating of 133.2.
 In addition, he recorded three rushing touchdowns.
-On Thanksgiving Day, Tannehill lost the final game of the regular season to Texas A&M's rival, the University of Texas, the last time the teams played, to date.
+On Thanksgiving Day, Tannehill lost the final game of the regular season to Texas A&M's rival, the University of Texas, the last time the teams played, until the 2024–2025 season.

 Tannehill concluded his career at Texas A&M as a quarterback with a total of 5,450 passing yards, 42 touchdown passes, and 21 interceptions.